SummerS-tars/Practice_ICS/1_ClassNote/5_MachineLevelProgramRepresentation.md

 important concept: **jump table**

-### Process(过程)
+### Procedure(过程)

-**Process** is a very important kind of abstract software
+**procedure** is a very important kind of abstract software
 it provides a way to encapsulate(封装) the code
 just leaves some specific interface(params) and a optional return value

-A well designed program should make good use of processes
+A well designed program should make good use of procedures
 hides the implementation details
 while providing a clear interface
 that is to say
-make it easy to understand what are needed to use the processes and what they will do
+make it easy to understand what are needed to use the  procedures and what they will do

 it may have different forms in different programming languages
 like `function`, `method`, `subroutine`, and so on